GameServerManagers/LinuxGSM/README.md

 Linux Game Server Managers are tested to work on the following Linux distros.

  - Debian based (Ubuntu, Mint etc.)
- - Redhat based (CentOS, Fedora etc.).
+ - Red Hat based (CentOS, Fedora etc.).

 Other distros are likely to work but are not fully tested.